Dzoiver/FF8CSR/README.md

 # FF8CSR
 Cutscene Remover mod for the Final Fantasy VIII 2013 Steam edition.
 The mod was made specifically for a speedrun.
-Go here if you wish to install [Practice%](https://github.com/Dzoiver/FF8CSR/blob/main/Practice%25.md).
+Go here if you wish to install other mod [Practice%](https://github.com/Dzoiver/FF8CSR/blob/main/Practice%25.md).

 ## Download:
 Archive with data files from [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy) with needed version.